AhmedElsherbini/print_tree_from_list/README.md

 ```

 **What do you get?**

-a tree in  format.
+a tree in NWK format.

-Well, nothing better than ITOL or figtree to draw the tree.
+Then, nothing better than ITOL or figtree to draw the tree.

 Thanks